onflow/band-oracle-contracts/README.md

 # Band Oracle Contract
-The Cadence smart contract(s) enabling Flow native integration of the Band Protocol oracle network.
-The oracle network will provide price updates for crypto, fiat and commodities financial data for consumption by Flow applications.
+The Cadence smart contract enabling integration of the Band Protocol Oracle network.
+The oracle network offers cryptocurrency price quotes for consumption by Flow applications.

 To learn more about Band Protocol please refer to: https://faq.bandprotocol.com/